adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

 <blockquote>[SVGO] can break the SVG as well as any structure you create in it for animation, for example.
 I use SVGO sparingly.
 Ai export is v clean.</blockquote>

-You can find an interesting Twitter thread on the topic by Sara Soueidan et al <a href="https://twitter.com/SaraSoueidan/status/922792186839748614">here</a>, which is also the source of the above quote.
+You can find an interesting Twitter thread on the topic by Sara Soueidan et al <a href="https://twitter.com/SaraSoueidan/status/922792186839748614" aria-label="Sara Soueidan's Twitter Thread discussing SVG optimisation">here</a>, which is also the source of the above quote.

 ## Conclusion